reancloud/PythonSampleApp/README.md

 You can check out the code from git, and then install the gem with a command similar to:

-`gem build reandeploy-tools.gem && gem install reandeploy-tools-1.2.3.gem`
+`gem build reandeploy-tools.gemspec && gem install reandeploy-tools-1.2.3.gem`

 ### Running from source